root canal model dentist

 • Recurring pus-filled bump on gums.

-• Sensitivity to hot or cold foods even when no longer exposed to the hot or cold item.
+• Sensitivity to hot or cold foods even when no longer exposed to the item.

 • Pain when chewing.